-Mentored Hindi I and II are part of the Mentored Language Program administered by the Five College Center for World Languages.
+Mentored Hindi II and III are part of the Mentored Language Program administered by the Five College Center for World Languages.
 Mentored courses focus on all four skills (speaking, listening, reading, and writing) using one-on-one tutorials with a language mentor, small group conversation sessions, and guided individual study.
 Students follow a series of detailed study guides outlining homework assignments and preparation steps for tutorials and conversation sessions.

-Students enrolled in accelerated Hindi I and II complete both courses within one semester.
-Students complete all assignments and the final oral and written evaluations for Hindi I by the mid-semester point; students complete all assignments and final evaluations for Hindi II during the regular final evaluation period.
+Students enrolled in accelerated Hindi II and III complete both courses within one semester.
+Students complete all assignments and the final oral and written evaluations for Hindi II by the mid-semester point; students complete all assignments and final evaluations for Hindi III during the regular final evaluation period.
 Students receive separate grades for each course.

 The Mentored Hindi program covers both spoken and written Hindi with an emphasis on developing speaking, listening, reading, and writing skills.
-There are no prerequisites for the Hindi I and II accelerated course, but students starting the course must demonstrate previous success in language learning and evidence of self-discipline in managing independent work.
-Students who complete Hindi I and II may enroll in accelerated Hindi III and IV in the following semester or may elect to take the standard Hindi III course.
+Students who complete Hindi II and III may enroll in IV in the following semester.
 Hindi I, II, III, and IV together cover material roughly equivalent to one year of college-level Hindi study in a more traditional classroom course.